Orlando Zapata: Reactions to death

-But, despite defamation and repressive acts, they could not prevent the news from shaking all of Cuba, nor several international organizations condemning what had happened, nor the main international media reporting the death, nor Orlando Zapata Tamayo becoming a point of confluence for the democratic forces.
+Regardless, there was domestic opposition, and several international organizations as well as media condemned what had happened.
+Orlando Zapata Tamayo became a rallying point for the Cuban democratic opposition.

-There were days of social mourning and, at the same time, it was a small victory over the Communist Party because we managed to take away their monopoly on reporting about the life of the nation.
-Unlike the death of the student leader Pedro Luis Boitel, in 1972 after a hunger strike, Zapata's death was reported with sufficient immediacy to provoke extensive repulsion.
+As a result, Zapata's death countered the government's monopoly on media.
+Unlike the death of the student leader Pedro Luis Boitel, in 1972 after a hunger strike, Zapata's death was reported with sufficient immediacy to provoke extensive backlash.
 Months after his sacrifice, the process of releasing the prisoners of the Black Spring began.

 Raúl Castro took the "unprecedented step" of expressing public regret about the death of Zapata.
 During his remarks, he said Zapata was treated by top doctors and denied he was tortured.
 Cuban state television also aired a report where doctors who treated Zapata, said they tried to get him to eat, with Dr. María Ester Hernández stating:

 Cuban state newspapers, meanwhile, described Zapata as a "common criminal falsely elevated to martyr status."

-During a plenary session of the European Parliament, MEPs condemned the cruel death of the imprisoned political dissident and voted on a join resolution calling for more respect for the human rights of the prisoner in Cuba.
+During a plenary session of the European Parliament, MEPs condemned the cruel death of the imprisoned political dissident and voted on a joint resolution calling for more respect for the human rights of the prisoner in Cuba.
 A large majority of MEPs backed the resolution which was tabled by all the political groups in the parliament.

 The U.S. State Department stated that it was "deeply saddened" by Zapata's death, while the European Union called on Cuba to release its remaining political prisoners.
 Spain issued a statement remembering Zapata as a "human rights defender", while France expressed "dismay" and stated that its government had been lobbying Cuba on Zapata's behalf.
 The incident was seen as a significant setback for the thawing of Spanish-Cuban and U.S.-Cuban relations, with one analyst describing it as "the nail in the coffin of Spain's efforts to improve EU-Cuba ties".

 On 23 February 2012, the Ladies in White met at the former home of deceased leader Laura Pollan to commemorate the second anniversary of Zapata's death.
 They were protested by a group of government supporters in coordination with security agents, who chanted "Down with the worms!" and "Long Live Raúl!"